 Preventing muscle spasms

-Although there is little or no evidence that staying hydrated, taking certain vitamins or minerals or stretching works to prevent cramps, these measures may help and have other benefits.
-Talk to your health care provider about steps to take to avoid muscle spasms.
-These may include:
+Although there is little or no evidence that staying hydrated, taking certain vitamins or minerals, or stretching works to prevent cramps, these measures may help and have other benefits.
+Talk to your healthcare provider about steps to take to prevent muscle spasms.
+Try to:

-Drinking enough fluids to avoid dehydration, especially when you exercise.
+Drink enough fluids to prevent dehydration, especially when you exercise.

 Limit caffeine and smoking.